Site Overlay

 Education and Training: Serves as a training ground for medical students and residents, enhancing their skills in culturally competent care and treating diseases uncommon in the general U.S. population.

-Accessibility: Services are offered from both fixed and mobile sites to reach communities where the population lives and works.
+Accessibility: Services are offered from both fixed and mobile sites to reach communities where people live and work.

 Outreach: Actively engages with the community to provide education and connect individuals with services.